• Skip to primary navigation

 The other new memorial is the Eisenhower Memorial, which opened in September 2020, located just across the street from the Air & Space Museum, at 540 Independence Avenue, SW.
 This Memorial is open 24 hours a day.
 Reports indicate it is especially nice to photograph at night since it is beautifully lit, should you choose to make more than one trip to town.
 More information is available here: https://www.nps.gov/ddem/planyourvisit/basicinfo.htm

-Lotus and Liliesat Kenilworth Aquatic Gardens
+July Lotus and Lilies at Kenilworth Aquatic Gardens

 1550 Anacostia Ave.
 NE